manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Whatever approach you choose, `str` is now identical to the string value `"hello"` by any practical measure. `str == "hello"` is true, as is `str === "hello"`, and because `"hello" + " world"` results in `"hello world"`, so does `str + " world"`.

+Did you encounter an error while trying out the expressions starting with `let`?
+Something like `Uncaught SyntaxError: Identifier 'str' has already been declared"` or `SyntaxError: redeclaration of let str`?
+Don't worry, that's expected.
+Within any one JavaScript interpreter session, every variable can be declared only once.
+Once a variable name has been declared with `let`, it cannot be redeclared.

+If you want a clean slate with no variables declared, you need to close the current browser tab or window to which the console is attached, and open a new tab or window with a new console - it's not enough to close and reopen only the console.

+With this out of the way, let's further examine our first *let* expression, `let str = "hello"`.

-This time, the response of the interpreter isn't an echo of what we wrote - instead, we get back `undefined`.
+When executing this expression, the response of the interpreter isn't an echo of what we wrote, and we also didn't get back the string value `"hello"` - instead, we got back the value `undefined`.
 This sounds like something didn't work as intended, but that's not the case.
-The JavaScript interpreter again evaluated and executed our code successfully, but this time, while the value of `str` became `"hello"`, evaluating the expression itself did not result in any specific value.
-To express this, JavaScript has a type called *undefined*.
-It's a type with exactly one value - *undefined*.
-It
+The JavaScript interpreter again evaluated and executed our code successfully, but this time, while the value of `str` became `"hello"`, *evaluating the expression itself* did result in an entirely different value: `undefined`.

+In a sense, `undefined` is JavaScript's way of saying "nothing to see here, move along".

+What type does the value `undefined` have?
+It's type is also named `undefined`, and the value `undefined` is the only value that type `undefined` offers - this clearly is a very special language construct.

+Let's play around a bit with with this.
+JavaScript ships with a function called `typeof`, and we can use it to investigate the type of a value or an expression.

-As the name *variable* implies, the value, and even the type, of `str` can change. `"hello"` is always `"hello"` and is always a *string*, but we can assign `str` another value, for example `str = "goodbye"` and `str = 1`.
+While we cannot re-declare an already declined variable, we can re-assign new values to variables declared with `let` - even values of a different type. `"hello"` is always `"hello"` and is always a *string*, but we can assign `str` another value, for example `str = "goodbye"` and `str = 1`.

-Not that while you can re-assign `str` (give it another value and/or type), you cannot re-*define* it once it has been defined.
-Running

-    let str = "hello"
-    let str = "goodbye"

-will not work: trying to evaluate the second line will result in an error message.
-Its content varies between different browsers - in Chrome, it's "Uncaught SyntaxError: Identifier 'str' has already been declared".